Uncovering The Mindfulness Definition: What It Is, And Why iI’s Become So Popular

 Self-care is not the same as mindfulness, as self-care involves acts that benefit your wellness.
 However, you can partake in self-care without being mindful of your actions.
 Mindfulness occurs when you partake in a self-care activity and do so mindfully, paying attention to your body, breathing, senses, and environment.
 An example is mindful eating, where you feel the texture of food in your mouth, examine its taste, and consider its texture before eating it.
 Breathing can also be a form of mindfulness if done mindfully.

-Why is mindfulness popular?
+Why is mindfulness and practicing present awareness so popular?

 Mindfulness is a practice that has been around for centuries and is often attributed to Buddhist beliefs.
 Although the practice of mindfulness stems from Eastern traditions and Buddhism, meditation and mindfulness are not limited to Buddhists.
 However, anyone can partake in mindfulness; it doesn't have to be a spiritual or religious activity.
 Mindfulness has become popular because studies have showcased its benefits throughout the years, and past research shows it is often effective in reducing distressing symptoms from various mental health conditions, like anxiety and depression.
-One meta-analysis estimating the effects of mindfulness meditation programs found it helped alleviate anxiety, depression, and pain.

 There is also some evidence that mindfulness meditation may also reduce symptoms for patients with chronic pain.
 A mindfulness practice can improve disease control for stress-related diseases such as chronic pain, high blood pressure, and cardiovascular disease.
 Although meditation is becoming more popular as alternative medicine, there's no scientific evidence that mindfulness is more effective than other treatments.